 Thanks to the crossover between eCommerce and social media the shoppable post is now a reality.
 Taking visual marketing to a new high.
 Shoppable posts allow social media users to click on an image of a product and buy it without ever leaving the social media site.
 Popular on Pinterest and Instagram, shoppable posts are pushing buyers through the marketing funnel like never before.
 Speeding up the rate of conversion for brands in fashion, lifestyle, homeware, health, music, and more.

 While shoppable posts are helping with sales, the versatility of social media stories is helping brands reach more people in a fun and interactive way.
 That increases engagement and drives traffic toward brand websites.
 Easy to use and inexpensive to create, stories are a visual tool that has been embraced by international and Irish brands alike.
 The National Geographic, Airbnb, Irish Country Magazine, and Brennan’s Bread are just a few of the brands to take inspiration from.

 We live in an age where the content of all types is being created and uploaded to the internet every day.
 An astonishing 1.7MB of data is created every second by every person.
 How then can a business cut through the noise to grow a brand?
 One of the keys to cutting through the noise is visual marketing.

 This kind of marketing catches the eye and, as we now know, visuals are processed faster.
 As a result, posts with images have been proven again and again to increase engagement on multiple platforms.

 Consumers get light relief from visual marketing.
-Be it a single image, a short video, an infographic, or a slide show, the consumer requires less focus to absorb the message it portrays than they would an article, or a podcast, or long-form text post.
+Be it a single image, a short video, an infographic, or a slide show, the consumer requires less focus to absorb the message it portrays than they would an article, or a podcast ( with graphics ), or long-form text post.
 Don’t get me wrong though, these content types still definitely have their place.

 Proper Marketing with Visuals Sets Your Brand Apart